303-801-7878 ♦ Located in Littleton and Video/TeleHealth Available for Anyone in Colorado ♦ cwlpc@yahoo.com

 Do you think that working with a counselor would help you?
 We haven’t yet come across any mental health professionals that specialize in how scams affect people.
 However, if you decide to try this to help yourself, look for someone who has experience working with crime victims and trauma.
 A good way to find these therapists are through victim advocates at your local law enforcement or county prosecuting attorney offices.

-DisclosureOur primary business is providing counseling services.
-Please know that we may receive a small compensation on some links on our site, including the one to purchase the book above.
+DisclosureMy primary business is providing counseling services.
+Please know that I may receive a small compensation on some links on our site, including the one to purchase the book above.
 As an Amazon Associate I earn from qualifying purchases.
-Any opinions expressed here about these self help resources are our own and we encourage you to base any purchases on what you feel will be of benefit to you.
+I encourage you to base any purchases on what you feel will be of benefit to you.